More parents are choosing to use alternative vaccine schedules for their children.

 Alternative vaccine schedules are schedules that differ from those proposed by the Centers for Disease Control and Prevention (CDC) and American Academy of Pediatrics (AAP).

-They have predominantly emerged in the past 10 years as part of the growing conversation surrounding and other claimed side effects from childhood vaccinations.
+They have predominantly emerged in the past 10 years as part of the growing conversation surrounding

 The book that started it